 The Confetti rug is made from tiny triangles of waste fabric stitched together.
 This year they collaborated with Muji on a stunning installation in Tokyo called Handscape made from Muji’s fabric scraps.

-Lumikello is a German company creating stylish textiles for the home.
+Lumikello is a German brand by Eva Kaiser who creates stylish textiles for the home.
 Rugs and cushions come in tempting candy colour combinations and are crocheted by a small team using discarded t-shirts, night gowns and sheets that are unfit for use.

 The cushions are highly durable and the mini pillows can even be washed in the washing machine.
 Lumikello also run workshops teaching you how to make your own.